facebookresearch/fairscale/docs/source/tutorials/offload_model.rst

 order for the backward pass. `OffloadModel` supports mixed precision training, activation checkpointing for reducing the memory footprint and using micro batches to reduce throughput.

+Note: We currently require the model to be a `nn.Sequential` model.

 Consider a training loop as described below:

 .. code-block:: python